 The late psychologist Frank X. Barron and psychology professor Donald MacKinnon found that the average writer was in the top 15% of the general population on the spectrum of psychopathology.
 Yep, a little psycho.

-On the other hand, the writers scored equally as high on psychological health—a little psycho yet mentally stable.
+On the other hand, the writers scored equally high on psychological health—a little psycho yet mentally stable.

 Below are a few suggestions on ways to care for the artist in your life – Partner tested.
 Artist-approved.

 A Guide To Loving An Artist

 Deep down inside, artists are frightened little kittens, mewing and trembling in a corner.
 At the same time, artists have hearts of lions, brave to bare their souls on a page, a stage, in a photograph, song, textile, meal, etc., and put it on display for others to judge.

 This type of vulnerability begets insecurity, so compliment your artist on their work, ideas, or how they look – appearance is an extension of their creative expression, after all – as much as possible.
 In other words, build them up.
 Think positive affirmations as foreplay: Make them feel good; they’ll make you feel good.
 Compliment them in front of other people, and they’ll make you feel even better.

 Since you are most likely the first person with whom they will discuss their art, just listen.
 Talking out loud is a way for them to make sense of their thoughts.
 But when your artist asks, “What do you think?” share honestly yet constructively.
 Your artist loves you like a lover and a Muse.
 They ask because they truly want your opinion and respect your point of view.